alpo22/trivia/README.md

 - share on http://www.lardlad.com/
 - add ads
 - get staging branch working on vercel
-- use PlanetScale for free
+- try to use PlanetScale for free

 ## TODO v2: